 4-H scholarships have varying deadlines.
 If you do not see the information you are looking for or if the link has not been updated please give the MSU Extension office a call (989-672-3870) or check the Tuscola County 4-H Facebook page.

 Tuscola County Business Community 4-H Scholarship

 The Tuscola County 4-H Council is offering a $2,000 and a $500 scholarship, to active 4-H members in Tuscola County.
-The scholarship program is in its twelfth year and is funded through generous donations from various Tuscola County business leaders.
-An additional scholarship of $500 funded by Greenstone Farm Credit and Tuscola County 4-H Council will also be made available to be distributed through this application as well.
+The scholarship program is in its fourteenth year and is funded through generous donations from various Tuscola County business leaders.
+Two additional $500 scholarships funded by Tuscola County 4-H Council and by Greenstone Farm Credit & Tuscola County 4-H Council will also be made available to be distributed through this application as well.
 You can obtain an application and scholarship requirements and guidelines by clicking here.
-The scholarship submission deadline is April 26, 2019.
+The scholarship submission deadline is May 14, 2021.

 Gordon & Viola Bierlein 4-H Scholarship

 This scholarship was started by the Bierlein family in honor of Gordon and Viola Bierlein, who have made a major impact in the Tuscola County 4-H community throughout their lives.
 Gordon and Viola were both honored for 58 years of service to 4-H in 2012.
 Family, education and 4-H were important to Gordon prior to his death in 2013 and Viola prior to her death in 2015.
 Throughout their 62 years of marriage, Gordon and Viola passed on those values to their four children, eleven grandchildren and seven great grandchildren.
 Gordon and Viola grew up on farms, had a farm together and feel strongly about the cornerstone values 4-H instills.
 You can obtain an application and scholarship requirements and guidelines by clicking here.
 The scholarship submission deadline is June 28, 2021.